sualeh/photosrenamer/.github/README.md

 - Java 8 is required to run
 - Build using Gradle, which will download dependencies
 - If you use Eclipse, use the Gradle UI

+## Installation

+You can install Photos Renamer using Scoop.

+- Add a bucket, using `scoop bucket add photosrenamer https://github.com/sualeh/photosrenamer.git`
+- Install with `scoop install photosrenamer`
+- Run from command-line using `photosrenamer`